emmabeynon/alarm/README.md

 As a User
 So that the right alarm time is calculated for me
 I would like to specify how long I need to get ready before starting my journey

+As a User
+So that the right alarm time is calculated for me
+I would like to specify what time I need to arrive at the destination
 ```